Or send us an enquiry below:

 As a business owner, or an employer, one of your main obligations in that position is to ensure that Modern Awards are adhered to and correctly applied throughout your workplace.
 If you are not on top of this, and in extreme cases, fail to comply with the relevant Modern Awards, you could find yourself in a situation whereby your business is investigated or even potentially fined.

-There are 122 Modern Awards currently in place that span all industries and job types.
+There are over 122 Modern Awards currently in place that span many industries and job types.
 So it is understandable that knowing which one (or ones) satisfy your business, industry and employees is difficult.
 What makes the job even harder is that if you are running a business with a variety of roles, or one which covers several different functionalities, you may find that not all your employees fall under the same Modern Award.
 This means that you must work out which Awards specifically apply to the differing roles.

 So with this in mind, it is essential that you maintain a sound understanding of Modern Awards and keep up to date with any changes or adjustments which are associated with them.